lindaprotocol/documentation-en/docs/using_javatron/backup_restore.md

 Before backing up node data, it's crucial to **shut down the node process**.
 You can do this by following these steps:

-First, get the PID of the java-tron process using the following command:
+First, get the PID of the java-linda process using the following command:

 ```
 ps -ef | grep FullNode.jar | grep -v grep | awk '{print $2}'
 ```

 Then, use the obtained PID to terminate the process.
-It's recommended to use the following shutdown script to safely close the java-tron process and avoid database corruption:
+It's recommended to use the following shutdown script to safely close the java-linda process and avoid database corruption:

 ```
 #!/bin/bash